Account-Level API Keys

 2.1 Workflow Generated Keys

-If you are accessing this page for the first time, there might be Keys that you hadn’t created.
-These Keys, where Generated By = Automatically from Workflow, have been migrated over from your existing Workflow to maintain backwards compatibility, and should be maintained from here going forward.
+If you are accessing this page for the first time, there might be keys in the list that you did not create.
+These keys, where Generated By = Automatically from Workflow, have been migrated over from your existing workflow to maintain backwards compatibility, and should be maintained going forward.

 2.2 Creating an API Key

-Select “Create New API Key” to generate a new Key.
-All Keys need to have a unique Key Name associated with it.
-Once the new Key is generated, that Key is live and can be used to access your Alloy Account.
+Select “Create New API Key” to generate a new key.
+Each key must have a unique Key Name associated with it.
+Once the new key is generated, that key is live and can be used to access your Alloy account.

 3. Rotating Key / Secrets